Yelp/mrjob/docs/guides/configs-all-runners.rst

     :set: all
     :default: ``'python'``

+    Deprecated.
 Name/path of alternate Python binary for wrapper scripts and mappers/reducers (e.g. for use with :py:mod:`virtualenv`).
-Defaults to ``'python'``.

 .. _opt_setup_cmds: